SimonOlausson/DE_18_Project/README.md

 -	The VM host will also have an additional security group, Spark-cluster-client-for-student-machines

 ### Connecting the nodes and hdfs setup
+The following steps are only to be applied to the master node and in some cases, when specified, the two worker nodes.
+The host node will not be used here.

 1. The following code was run on every node that was created on SNIC Science Cloud

 ```ruby